DuckBoss/JJMumbleBot/README.md

 ## Features
+- <b>Built-in Plugins</b> - Fast, responsive, plugin-based system for easy expandability.
   - <b>Youtube Plugin</b> - Streams youtube songs in the channel.
   - <b>Images Plugin</b> - Posts images from urls or from a local directory in the channel.
   - <b>Sound Board Plugin</b> - Sound Board that plays short wav audio clips in the channel.
-- <b>Fast, responsive, plugin-based system for easy expandability.</b>
 - <b>Event logging to keep track of bot usage and command history.</b>

 #### TODO: